 - Does Vesimentor only take on complex multi-process assemblies, or also single moulded parts?

-- How does vertical integration reduce lead time?
+- How does vertical integration reduce lead times and logistics costs?

 We are social!